 Requirements: US Citizen; High School Diploma or GED; Paramedic Certification; Firefighter I & II; HazMat Operations; Candidate Physical Ability Test Pass Certification⁄Card (CPAT); Acceptable driving record⁄no moving violations in the past year⁄no more than three (3) in the past three (3) years.

 Has Graham Fire & Rescue Come to Help You?When you see one of our teams or vehicles out in the community, you'll see our mission statement printed on the side of our apparatus: Professional, Accountable, Caring.
 Stated in that mission is our drive to be Accountable.
 If we have visited you, we want to know about it!

-Click the link below to fill out a form letting your Deputy Fire Chief know about your experience.
+Click the link below to fill out a short form letting your Deputy Fire Chief know about your experience.
 We love hearing from you!